jkwchui/chem-jon-hk/docs/chem/IA/README.md

 Your IA is assessed on **five** criteria, each of which are subdivided into *aspects*.
 The proportion of these criteria and aspects are shown in the following diagram.[^subdiv]

 [^subdiv]: IBO describes the aspects but not their relative proportions within a criteria.
-These are *my* proportions.
+I have described *my* proportions under the Final Check section.

 <!-- <el-row>